 Organic broiler production systems vary greatly in Europe.
-Usually they are either free-range systems, with mobile houses, where animals are free to move from inside to the pasture, or systems with a fixed house and controlled access to the grazing area.
+Usually they are either free-range systems, with mobile houses, where animals are free to move from inside to pasture, or systems with a fixed house and controlled access to a grazing area.
 In both cases the feeding area is situated indoors.

 Respecting animal behaviour and welfare is very important in order to reduce stress and diseases, and to preserve animal health.
-To achieve this, broilers needs to have access to a free range area of at least 4 square meters per animal (580 broilers/hectare), and coverage surface about 10 square meters per animal.
+To help achieve this, broilers needs to have access to a free range area of at least 4 square metres per animal (580 broilers/hectare), and coverage surface about 10 square metres per animal.